-Retaliating against a person who brings a complaint forward or against an individual who has participated or is participating in an investigation or this process is taken seriously and is prohibited both by this policy and by law.
+Retaliating against a person who initiates a complaint or against an individual who participates in an investigation or grievance process is taken seriously and is prohibited both by this policy and by law.

 The protections against retaliation are critical to reducing discrimination within the University community.
-Retaliation against anyone who has reported an incident of discrimination, harassment, or retaliation, provided information, or participated in an investigation into a report is prohibited.
-Acts retaliation include but are not limited to intimidation, threats, and harassment - whether physical or communicated verbally or written, as well as adverse changes in work or academic environments.
+Retaliation against anyone who reports an incident of discrimination, harassment, or retaliation, provides information, or participates in an investigation into a report is prohibited.
+Acts of retaliation include, but are not limited to, intimidation, threats, and harassment - whether physical, verbal, or written, as well as adverse changes in work or academic environments.